mermaid-js/mermaid-live-editor/README.md

 ### To configure renderer URL

-Set the Environment variable MERMAID_RENDERER_URL to the rendering service.
+When building, Set the Environment variable MERMAID_RENDERER_URL to the rendering service.
 Default is `https://mermaid.ink`

 ### Development